rmoralespp/sphinxlinter/README.md

 ### Standalone Script

-To use the standalone script, download the `sphinxlinter.py` script from following [link](https://github.com/rmoralespp/sphinxlinter/archive/refs/heads/main.zip) and run it with Python:
+Alternatively, you can download the standalone script by clicking the following [link](https://github.com/rmoralespp/sphinxlinter/archive/refs/heads/main.zip) and run it with Python:

 ```bash